cyphyhouse/KoordLanguage/doc/grammar.md

 # Events

 Events consist of a label, a pre condition, and an effect.
 A precondition must be a boolean value.
+The precondution must be on the same line as the `pre:` label.

 ```
 dosomething: